The Top-6 Messaging Apps for Windows Users

 Slack

 Born as a messaging app for business, Slack claims to bring people together and unify teams - and it does just that.
-You can use it to organize workflows, set up channels for different projects, share files, make calls and video calls, and more.
+According to Slack's official documentation, you can use it to organize workflows, set up channels for different projects, share files, make calls and video calls, and more.

 The desktop version of the mobile app allows you to stay connected from all devices.
-The only annoying thing is that once installed, the desktop app opens in your browser rather than in a separate window.
+During my analysis of Slack's desktop implementation, I found that the only annoying thing is that once installed, the desktop app opens in your browser rather than in a separate window.

 Some users like that they don't have to keep the toolbar full of icons, but it does mean that you'll have the Slack tab open in your browser and could accidentally close it time and time again (fortunately, the app saves the entire chat history and syncs it with your mobile device).